kdave/btrfs-progs/Documentation/btrfs-qgroup.rst

 The qgroup identifiers conform to *level/id* where level 0 is reserved to the qgroups associated with subvolumes.
 Such qgroups are created automatically.

-The qgroup hierarchy is built by commands :command:`create` and :command:`assign`.
+The qgroup hierarchy is built by commands :command:`btrfs qgroup create` and :command:`btrfs qgroup assign`.

 .. note::
-   If the qgroup of a subvolume is destroyed, quota about the subvolume will not be functional until qgroup *0/<subvolume id>* is created again.
+   If the qgroup of a subvolume is destroyed, quota related to the subvolume will not be functional until qgroup *0/<subvolume id>* is created again.

 SUBCOMMAND
 ----------